 Accommodating Intraocular Lenses - Alternatives to standard monofocal lenses, these accommodating lenses provide distance and some near vision.
-Presently, the only “accommodating” intraocular lens available in the US is the Crystalens.
-It generally gives good distance vision and usable intermediate distance vision for a computer screen.
+An “accommodating” intraocular lens gives good distance vision and usable intermediate distance vision for a computer screen.
 Most people can also read large type without glasses but some need reading glasses to read small type.

 Toric IOLs - These fixed focus single-vision lenses help people with astigmatism see better for distance or for near vision than they would with a non-Toric single vision IOL.
 Although Toric lenses improve visual sharpness at a distance or near without glasses, they do not provide both near and distance vision simultaneously.

-Multifocal IOLs - The ReZoom and ReSTOR lenses provide distance and intermediate and/or reading vision.
+Multifocal IOLs - Multifocal lenses provide distance and intermediate and/or reading vision.
 The optical results are not always perfect and some patients are bothered by subnormal distance and/or reading vision.
 Other common side effects include halos around lights at night and reduced vision in bright or dim light.

 Why Choose Bascom Palmer Eye Institute?